 I quit my corporate job and decided to travel.
 I embarked on my first solo Europe trip which was eye-opening and I also joined a youth group travel tour where I knew no-one but quickly made 20 new friends from all over the world.
 A lot of people are scared to travel alone, but I couldn’t think of anything more exciting!
 I was finally filled with fire and could breathe, knowing I was making my own decisions about my life and where it was going.

-Suffice to say, I raked up a huge credit card bill though, and was broke.
+Suffice to say, I raked up a huge credit card bill though and was broke.
 I had family pressure saying you need to get a job.
 So I looked for a more flexible company where I thought I could make more impact.
 It ended up being even worse than the corporate job so after a year I quit and traveled for a few months to Australia & Bali.

 I knew I wanted to start a travel business of some sort and when I got back home I did a tour guide course and started putting together a business plan.
-At this point, I hadn’t really heard of the term ‘digital nomad’ so I didn’t realise there was a lifestyle out there that would be perfect for me.
+At this point, I hadn’t really heard of the term ‘digital nomad’ so I didn’t realize there was a lifestyle out there that would be perfect for me.
 I soon ran out of money again and was forced to look for another job.
 This time I was more mindful of the type of company I wanted to be in, a startup.
 Somewhere where there was more flexibility and freedom.
 Somewhere I had the opportunity to not just be a number but actually make an impact.